 parse SECO Team

-In 2014, Cecilia moved to Taos, New Mexico to assist The Belvedere Group in the design and construction of The Blake, Taos Ski Valley’s newest luxury art-focused hotel addition as well as renovate Taos Ski Valley’s existing food & beverage programming.
-She continues to work towards further renovation and enhancement of all restaurants in Taos Ski Valley with a strong focus on community inclusion through procurement, employment, art, and design.
+In 2014, Cecilia moved to Taos, New Mexico to assist Taos Ski Valley in the design and construction of The Blake, Taos Ski Valley’s newest luxury art-focused hotel addition as well as renovate Taos Ski Valley’s existing food & beverage programming.
+In true fashion to her background, Cecilia's focus remained on integration of the arts into the corporation as well as inclusivity of the community in any way possible.

-With the PARSE NOLA founder, Ricardo Barba and a newly appointed Taos art cooperative family, Cecilia erected parse SECO in 2016.
-Along with the parse SECO team, Cecilia facilitates the monthly artist residency, music experiences, art mentorship programs for at-risk-youth and free community workshops, and additional programming.
+With the PARSE NOLA founder, Ricardo Barba and a newly appointed Taos art cooperative family, Cecilia erected PARSE SECO in 2016.
+Along with the PARSE SECO team, Cecilia facilitates the monthly artist residency, music experiences, art mentorship programs for at-risk-youth and free community workshops, and additional programming.
 Cecilia was elected to the Board of Directors of the Taos Arts Council in 2017 to help unify and empower the diverse arts community in Taos and enhance the quality of life in Northern New Mexico through art.
+She is also an active board member of The Arroyo Seco Live Board of Directors.

 Gallery Director & Space Curator